Salt Therapy Methods

-Find out more about different salt therapy treatments and methods; distinguish between them and able yourself to make an informed decision in helping your respiratory health condition.
+Find out more about different salt therapy treatments and methods; distinguish between them and allow yourself to make an informed decision in treating your respiratory health condition.

 Salt room therapy usually uses a halo-generator to create very fine salt particles that are dispersed into a room.
 The salt room’s walls and floors are covered in rock salt.
-A session lasts for about 1 hour.
-Multiple people can relax or exercise in a salt room at the same time, while breathing the salt aerosol.
+A session lasts around 1 hour.
+Multiple people can relax or exercise in a salt room at the same time, while breathing in salt aerosol.
 The cost of a session can be anywhere from $40-$60.
 For lasting results, at least 6 consecutive sessions are recommended.
-Being exposed for only 45 minutes – 1 hour at one time, the salt aerosol concentration is relatively high.
+Due to being exposed for only 45 minutes – 1 hour at a time, the salt aerosol concentration is relatively high.

 – Easy to use – just breathe and relax